- Head control is the foundation for many of your baby’s next milestones and can be fostered through fun activities.

 - Head control is an important motor milestone for babies that typically develops by 6 months.

 Accomplishing head control is the foundation for many of your baby’s next milestones, like sitting up, rolling over, crawling, and eating solids.
-By 6 months your baby may have gained a little control over her muscles.
-She will accomplish most of these milestones probably by instinct, but we can give her a little boost while having fun together.
+By 6 months, your baby may have gained a little control over their muscles.
+They will accomplish most of these milestones probably by instinct, but we can give them a little boost while having fun together.

-Here are some tips to foster her muscular development while enjoying your time together:
+Here are some tips to foster their muscular development while enjoying your time together:

-- Pull her to a sitting position: When she is ready, try to find activities that will help her hold this position.
-You can place colorful and interesting toys in front of her and prevent her from laying down.
-If she needs to, you can hold your baby’s back or use pillows for support.
+When they are ready, try to find activities that will help them hold this position.
+You can place colorful and interesting toys in front of them and prevent them from laying down.
+If they need to, you can hold your baby’s back or use pillows for support.

-- Pull her to a standing position: Hold your baby’s hands while she is lying down and say, “Are you ready to stand up?
+Hold your baby’s hands while they are lying down and say, “Are you ready to stand up?
 Here we go!”.
-Gently pull her to a standing position and hold her hands to help her keep her balance.
-If she is ready for it, you can also place safe furniture close to her so she can hold herself up while in a standing position.
+Gently pull them to a standing position and hold their hands to help them keep their balance.
+If they are ready for it, you can also place safe furniture close to them so they can hold themselves up while in a standing position.

-- Let her lose!
-Don’t keep her in a crib or on the bed.
-Give her room to explore on a safe surface of your choice.
-Maybe on a play mat on her room or whatever suits you best.
+Don’t keep them in a crib or on the bed.
+Give them room to explore on a safe surface of your choice.
+Maybe on a play mat in their room or whatever suits you best.

-- Exercise!
 A great part of muscle development consists of movement.
-You can play bouncing games on your lap, practice clapping, or do some sit-ups pulling her gently by the arms.
+You can play bouncing games on your lap, practice clapping, or do some sit-ups pulling them gently by the arms.

-Every time you see her accomplish something new or repeat a recent skill, give her a round of applause.
-You will see how this is encouraging for her!
-She might start laughing, enjoy even more this new experience, and feel motivated to repeat each one of her new findings.
-Take advantage of these tips and have fun at home while making her stronger day after day.
+Every time you see your baby accomplish something new or repeat a recent skill, give them a round of applause.
+You will see how this is encouraging for them!
+They might start laughing, enjoy this new experience even more, and feel motivated to repeat each one of these new findings.
+Take advantage of these tips and have fun at home while strengthening their head control day after day.